 be able to

-• to demonstrate on preparations and tables the sympathetic trunk and cranial vegetative nodes;
+• demonstrate the sympathetic trunk and cranial vegetative nodes on preparations and tables;

 • schematically depict the structure of the reflex arc of the autonomic nervous system;